 Creating a health and safety policy is the employer’s responsibility.
 The employer should therefore ensure that the policy is written in compliance with the legal duties and requirements of the jurisdiction.

 Yes – if you are an employer, you will need to create a health and safety policy to help manage risks and expectations in the workplace.
 It does not matter whether you are a small or large organisation; this is a legal requirement for employers.

 You might also want to look into jurisdictional guidelines where there might be some exceptions.
 In the UK, for example, employers only need to create a health and safety policy where the company has five or more employees.

-There are various reasons as to why you need a health and safety policy regardless of the size or nature of your business:
+There are various reasons why you need a health and safety policy, regardless of the size or nature of your business: